A PHILIPPINE

 Wesley Valdez, son of 'Filipino Pioneers' in Denmark, in an interview in 2012

-On the trade union histories of Filipinas working at hotels in Copenhagen, read for instance the article: "Filippinske hotelarbejdere i København 1960'erne-1990'erne" in Arbejderhistorie 2014/1, followed up by "Organisering af filippinske stuepiger på københavnske hoteller 1980'erne-2000'erne" in Arbejderhistorie 2018/2, and "HRF København og de filippinske stuepiger: Fra ‘uvilje mod udlændinge’ til pionerer i
+Available in Danish are for example these articles: "Filippinske hotelarbejdere i København 1960'erne-1990'erne" in Arbejderhistorie 2014/1, followed up by "Organisering af filippinske stuepiger på københavnske hoteller 1980'erne-2000'erne" in Arbejderhistorie 2018/2, and "HRF København og de filippinske stuepiger: Fra ‘uvilje mod udlændinge’ til pionerer i

 migrantorganisering" in Arbetarhistoria 2018/167-168 - an article that was awarded the Kjersti Bosdotter-prize 2018.